astro-reactive/astro-reactive/README.md

 npm start
 ```

-5. Open the demo application on you browser.
+5. Open the demo application on your browser.
 Browse to the address:

 ```
 https://localhost:3000